fl4vus/fr24-mil-tracker/README.md

 # fr24-mil-tracker

-command line scraper for flight radar 24 with a bunch of airforces fed into it.
+command line scraper for flight radar 24 with a bunch of icoas fed into it.

 If throws an error, just run it again